Nationals sign General Manager Mike Rizzo to a three-year contract extension

 Rizzo, 59, is getting a raise on his current $4 million annual salary, according to a person with knowledge of the terms.
 The exact numbers were not known late Saturday afternoon.
-Rizzo’s extension was first reported by the Athletic; the team later announced the extension but did not include the terms.
+Rizzo’s new deal was first reported by the Athletic.
+The team later announced the extension but did not include the terms.

 Rizzo took over as full-time GM in 2009, just months after the Nationals drafted Stephen Strasburg with the first pick.
 Since, Rizzo has kept the Nationals competitive for nearly a decade, building annual contenders before the team won it all last year.
-His contract was a topic during the title run, then even more so immediately after.
-But the Lerner family, which owns the franchise, has a habit of stringing out discussions.
+His contract was a topic of conversation during the title run, then even more so immediately after.
+But the Lerner family, which owns the franchise, has a habit of stringing out contract discussions.

-The Lerners hired him as an assistant GM in 2006, made him an interim GM before the 2009 season and then their full-time GM later that summer.
+The Lerners hired him as an assistant GM in 2006, made him an interim GM before the 2009 season and named him their full-time GM that summer.
 They have since signed him to multiple extensions, though none had come this late.
-Those with knowledge of the negotiations said they were dormant before really accelerating in recent days.
-Rizzo, who is in Atlanta with the Nationals for the end of a 10-game road trip, will not address the media until Sunday morning.
+Those with knowledge of the negotiations said they were dormant before rapidly accelerating in recent days.

+Under Rizzo, the Nationals have won four division titles and secured a wild-card playoff berth in the past eight years.
+They have MLB’s third-best record since 2012, with their .557 winning percentage trailing only the Los Angeles Dodgers and New York Yankees.
+Rizzo, who is in Atlanta with the Nationals for the end of a 11-game road trip, will not address the media until Sunday morning.

 “We are thrilled that Mike will continue to lead our club,” Nationals managing principal owner Mark Lerner said in a statement.
 “He guided us through the early years of building this franchise into what it is today — a perennial contender that brought a World Series Championship home to Washington, D.C. last season.
 I look forward to continuing our strong working relationship for years to come.”